aykevl/nrf-dfu/README.md

 To get to this low size, some optimizations are implemented, some of which are somewhat dangerous.

-  * Code immediately follows the ISR vector.
+  * Code immediately follows the ISR vector with no reserved space.
   * Product anomalies are ignored.
 If they are relevant to the bootloader, they can be implemented.
   * Memory regions are not enabled by default.
 With the initial values (after